-- [CO.1].
-Understand basic concepts of neural networks. - [CO.2].
-Use neural networks to perform classification for single class and multiclass problems. - [CO.3].
-Learn and apply the concept of self-organizing maps. - [CO.4].
+[CO.1].
+Understand basic concepts of neural networks.

+[CO.2].
+Use neural networks to perform classification for single class and multiclass problems.

+[CO.3].
+Learn and apply the concept of self-organizing maps.

+[CO.4].
 To be able to formalize the problem, to solve it by using a neural network

 Criteria Description Maximum Marks

 Internal Assessment Internal Examination 20

 (Summative) Assignment 05

 Attendance 05

 End Term Exam End Term Examination 70

 (Summative)

 Total 100

-Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a student to be qualified for taking up the End Semester examination.
-The allowance of 25% includes all types of leaves including medical
+Attendance (Formative) A minimum of 75% Attendance is required to be maintained by a

+up the End Semester examination.

+The allowance of 25% includes a ll types of leaves including medical

 leaves.